PSAM3060-D-S16/class_notes/content/week_4/index.md

 In OOP it is common that many objects are similar.
 These similar objects often all behave the same way, but have distinct state or data.
 In the video game you  may have several enemies that all `draw()` and `jump()` the same way, but each specific enemy has it's own `position` and `speed`.
 These similar objects are often described as being specific _instances_ of a general _class_.

-An object's functions know which instance they belong to and can access the instance's data.
+An object's functions know which instance they belong to and can access the instance's data using `this`.

 <a href="./oop_1.js" class="p5_example show-lab show-lab-link hidden">oop_1.js</a>